topeadeolatunji/Pyber_Analysis/README.md

-# Pyber_Analysis
+# Pyber: Ride-sharing Application

 ## Overview of the Analysis
 The report is looking at ride-sharing data across three different city types (urban, suburban and rural), and understanding the disparities in ride and driver counts, total fares for each ride in a specific city that falls under the city types (urban, suburban and rural) category, over a period of 5 months, from January to May of 2019.
-The CEO, V. Isualise
+As the Data Analyst for Pyber, I will be utilising Matplotlib to help understand the relationship among city types.
+I have gathered data on rides, fares, drivers, etc. The ultimate goal is to understand patterns, trends, correlations and visually plot relatioship among the relevant variables such as fares, rides, drivers in city types, and provive insightful recommendation about my findings.

 ## Results